Rewind X Lightpaper

 The protocol makes no judgments about transaction legitimacy.
 It cannot determine if a transfer was fraudulent, mistaken, or intentional.
 It simply provides a time window for sender action.

-Requires Sender Action
+Requires Sender Action (Manual Mode)

-Reversals require active sender intervention within the window.
-The protocol does not automatically detect or reverse suspicious transactions.
+In Manual Mode, reversals require active sender intervention within the window.
 Users must monitor their transfers and act within the available window.
+In Delegated Mode, the delegate may execute rewinds on behalf of the user under on-chain constraints.

 11. Roadmap